 Usually, I use it as a sauce when I 1st make it, then I will use it for things like quesadillas and grilled cheese later as it cools.

-I usually double the batch, as my daughter really loves this.
+I usually double the batch, as my family really loves this.
 Enjoy!

 Note about Nutritional Yeast: I buy all my Plant-Based groceries for the best price, meaning I compare all the prices for the sources available to me.
 I have discovered that the best price at my stores are $9.99/lb. in the bulk areas at Whole Foods & Safeway.
 If you price this per pound, it is shocking how much the prices can vary.